 You then need to look at each solution in the context of the problem and identify the best possible option for it.
 Researching things online, reaching out to those with experience, and thinking through all possible consequences of a major decision are all great ways to become a better problem solver.

 If all else fails, you could just stick with a specific choice and later analyzed how you could’ve done things better.
-After all, there is often no better teacher than experience!
+After all, there is often a no better teacher than experience!

 Improving your problem-solving skills helps you stand out in your workplace.
 Your managers start seeing you as the go-to guy for solutions.
 This increased exposure helps you grow and puts you in line for better job positions.

 All the skills outlined above can make you a great employee.
 Leadership skills allow you to be more than that.
 Businesses are always looking for employees that can take the lead.
 In a survey, 73% of business identified “leading people” as the most important skill needed in an employee.

 Employees who take the initiative to lead at a workplace are more likely to get noticed.
 Being a leader separates you from the rest and gives you the ability to showcase your skills and talents better.